Matlakala392/CMPG-323-Overview-35651865/README.md

 ## Repositories created and their corresponding projects are as follows:

 Repository Name: CMPG-323-Overview-35651865,
-Used for: Module overview plan and documentation.
+Used for: Project 1.
+Link

 Repository Name: CMPG-323-Project-1,
 Used for: Project 1.